12 Things to Know and Share About the Holy Trinity

 In the beginning was the Word, and the Word was with God, and the Word was God.

-And the Word became flesh and dwelt among us, full of grace and truth; we have beheld his glory, glory as of the only Son from the Father [Jn.
-1:1, 14].
+And the Word became flesh and dwelt among us, full of grace and truth; we have beheld his glory, glory as of the only Son from the Father [John 1:1, 14].

 And later: